Get all your news in one place.

 Jack says, "Protecting smaller plants is not really as much of a problem because they’re used to UK weather.
 However, there may be some plants that you don’t want to get too damp, wet or sodden."

 If you know you have plants that don't like much water, like lavender, then Jack advises you to dig them up and put them into a container that you can store in a shed or greenhouse.
-That way they're safe from overwatering.
+That way, they're safe from overwatering.

 4. Choose weather appropriate plants

-It may sound silly but preparing well in advance and planting mainly winter bedding plants and such can make life a lot easier this time of year.
+Preparing well in advance and planting mainly winter bedding plants and such can make life a lot easier this time of year.

 "Find things that are suited to our weather, rather than things that go against the weather in the UK," says Jack.